 The truth is, Doodle absolutely REQUIRE daily brushing.
 Yes, it’s a lot, but you know what they say:

 Daily brushing is an absolute requirement because Doodles are especially prone to hair matting.
 Hair matting can cause a lot of problems and discomfort for dogs.
 Also, if you have allergies, then daily brushing is necessary for keeping your allergies at bay.

-To help cut down “analysis paralysis” for you, we are only going to mention the TOP TWO most highly rated, best brushes for Goldendoodles and Doodles.
+To help cut down “analysis paralysis” for you, we are only going to mention the TOP TWO most highly rated, best brushes for Goldendoodles.
 Many of the reviewers of these brushes specifically mentioned that they have Doodles.
 So, trust us when we say that these brushes outshine all the others when it comes to Doodle hair.